zenite-docs/zenite-docs.github.io/endpoints/response.md

 ## MariaDB / PostgreSQL

-The request result is an array of objects representing the result of the each query configured in the endpoint.
+The request result is an array of objects representing the result of each query configured in the endpoint.

 ### Row results
 ```json